NVIDIA/NeMo-RL/docs/guides/sft_openmathinstruct2.md

 ============================================================
 ```

-As a reference, using NeMo-Aligner and NeMo-Skills (as is done in the [original OpenMathInstruct-2 paper](https://arxiv.org/abs/2410.01560)) to train and evaluate the same model on the same dataset results in a score of 0.5020.
+As a reference, using NeMo-Aligner and NeMo-Skills (as is done in the [original OpenMathInstruct-2 paper](https://arxiv.org/abs/2410.01560)) to train and evaluate the same model on the same dataset results in a score of 0.5020 on MATH-500.